ita-social-projects/OoS-Infrastructure/docs/elastic.md

 You should see the snapshot.

-10. Click snapshot and restore.
+10. Click snapshot and then restore it.